nlpsandbox/phi-annotator-example-java/README.md

   - [Creating a GitHub repository](#Creating-a-GitHub-repository)
   - [Configuring the CI/CD workflow](#Configuring-the-CI/CD-workflow)
   - [Enabling version updates](#Enabling-version-updates)
-  - [Generating a new NLP Sandbox tool using openapi-generator](#Generating-a-new-NLP-Sandbox-tool-using-openapi-generator)
   - [Keeping your tool up-to-date](#Keeping-your-tool-up-to-date)
   - [Testing](#Testing)
   - [Preventing an NLP Sandbox tool from connecting to remote